Zip Line and Canopy Tour Adventures!

 Canopy tours were originally designed for scientists to survey the tree canopies.
-But the popularity of taking zipline rides through the tree tops from tree house to tree house has put the canopy tour on the map as an attraction to experience.
+But the popularity of taking zipline rides through the tree tops from tree house to tree house has put the canopy tour or zipline adventure course on the map as an attraction to experience.
 Each zipline leg must be carefully designed and executed in order for participants to make it all the way from platform to platform, but not arrive so quickly that they slam into the tree at the other end.
 Most canopy tours are designed and built for commercial operations that staff guides who are trained for safe operation.
 We have, however, also installed them for individual residential clients.
 A canopy tour can cost $35,000 to $750 thousand, depending on how ambitious the project is, the number of tree platforms and zip lines, and other site specific factors.

 How to get a Zip Line Quote